doc4d/docs/docs/ViewPro/method-list.md

 In *originRange*, pass the cell range whose content, style, and/or formula cells will be copied or moved.
 If *originRange* is a combined range, only the first one is used.

-In *targetObject*, pass the objectwhere the data, style, and formula cells will be copied or moved.
+In *targetObject*, pass the object where the data, style, and formulas in *originRange* will be copied or moved.

-You can  *options* parameter
+In the *options* parameter:
 If the *copy* parameter is set to *False* (default).
-The contents, style, and formula cells of *originRange* are not kept after the data is pasted.
+The cell contents, style, and formulas of *originRange* are removed after the command executes.
 If set to *True*, they are preserved.

 *pasteOptions* determines what is copied or moved.
 Possible values: